Shelger/Party-Reservation-app/README.md

+# Statement
+  This project is copied from my private repository, so it may lack some keys to run.

 # Party-Reservation-app

+This project is copied from my private repository, so it may lack some keys to run.

 This project is a website application allowing company to post their events and allowing the customer user to reserve and pay for the event.